brandon-rhodes/backpacking-planner/Articles/North-Kaibab/text.md

 the geology is conventional and familiar: a picket of $Ct cliffs caps $Xbr and $Xgr basement rocks, just as the BAT has taught the hiker to expect.
-But what’s going on here, over on this side of the river?
+But what’s going on over on this side of the river?
 The SKT approaches Panorama Point and its lonely slab of $Ct across a surprising shallow slope of loose orange stone.